 hand-editing of URLs.
-Don't click on these links: instead, pop up
+Don't click on these links: instead, drag the

-to my Bookmarks menu on the toolbar, as pictured to the right.
-You
+Bookmarks menu on the toolbar, as pictured to the right.
+You do that by

-(being careful to pad with the same number of leading zeros.)
+to pad with the same number of leading zeros.)
+So, when executed

 If the URL contains a number, this decrements the number, as above.

 overlay a transparent "spaceball.gif" image over the main image, so your

 copy/drag hits that instead.
 This bookmarklet extracts the real

 If a Youtube URL doesn't work because you aren't logged in and the

 content might be "inappropriate for some users", this bookmarklet will

 weasel-word "appropriate" means.